 Let’s strive to make Jesus smile everyday in many simple ways.
 Read the Word of God and listen to God’s inspiration for He has a plan for you.
 Pray everyday for those most in need of God’s mercy, for that is true love!
 Serve as you feel God is calling you to serve through the many roles you fill as a parent, as a daughter or son, as an employee, as a spouse, as a friend, as a volunteer.
 Forgive others and be forgiven.

-Never forget how much Jesus loves you and know that Our Holy Lord will be there with you through every challenge.
-God bless you today and always!
+Never forget how much Jesus loves you and know that Our Holy Lord will be with you through every challenge.
+God bless you today and tomorrow and always!

 Learn more about A Peaceful Revolution in the Name of Jesus Christ here.